Drag queen The Vivienne died after taking ketamine, family says

 James Lee Williams, who won the first series of RuPaul’s Drag Race UK under their drag name, was found dead at the age of 32 at their home in Cheshire on January 5.

-Their manager and friend Simon Jones said on Instagram that he and the the family feel it is “important to say how James tragically died”, after The Vivienne reportedly died due to cardiac arrest caused by the anaesthetic ketamine.
+Their manager and friend Simon Jones said: “James’s family and I feel it is important to say how James tragically died.
+It was from the effects of ketamine use causing a cardiac arrest.

-Mr Jones added: “We hope that by us releasing this information, we can raise awareness about the dangers of ongoing ketamine usage and what it can do to your body.
+“I hope that by us releasing this information we can raise awareness about the dangers of ongoing ketamine usage and what it can do your body.

-He added they hope to work with mental health and addiction service Adferiad to “raise vital awareness and give information on how to get help if you are struggling with ketamine usage”.
+“We hope that by working with (charity) Adferiad we can raise vital awareness and give information on how to get help if you are struggling with ketamine usage.”

+During their time on the show, The Vivienne admitted having been a drug addict for four years.

+Speaking on the the first series of RuPaul’s Drag Race UK, they said: “It was party, drugs, but I couldn’t leave the drugs at the party, it was constant for me.”

 An inquest into the death of The Vivienne was opened and adjourned at Cheshire Coroner’s Court in Warrington last month.